 The Sales Team kept us up to date with the progress of the build, which definitely helped reassure us along the way.

-Joel & James
+Joel & James pennyfarthinghomes.co.uk

 The team at Pennyfarthing Homes have been so good to deal with and very helpful.
 The customer service and buying experience has been excellent.
 Jen and Jake